vedro-universe/vedro-docs/docs/integrations/pycharm-plugin.md

 The [Vedro PyCharm plugin](https://plugins.jetbrains.com/plugin/18227-vedro) makes it easy to run and debug your scenarios, without ever leaving the IDE.
 It adds inline controls to execute both individual and parameterized scenarios, plus a built-in test report for quick feedback.

-No need to switch between terminal and editor — just click and go.
+No need to switch between terminal and editor: just click and go.

 ## Installation